Vyral/base-template/_posts/2019-02-21-a-wasatch-front-market-update.md

 {% include pullquote.html %}

-What about the year-over-year number from 2018 as a whole?
+What about the year-over-year numbers from 2018 as a whole?

 The number of total home sales stayed relatively flat compared to 2017.
 The average home price increased 9% to nearly $340,000, while the median price rose 10% to $300,000.
 The average market price decreased 5%.
 Like our fourth quarter snapshot, home prices continued to rise while affordability decreased.
 That being said, the supply of inventory increased from 3.19 months to 4.06 months.